matamadio/HazardRiskScripts/scripts/HazardStats/Readme.md

   - pre: the type of pre-processing filter to apply before statistics.
 Two options included:
        - SD: Standard deviations from the mean.
 Specify a value >0 (e.g. SD 2 will filter out all values more than 2 SD from the mean)
        - PC: Percentile distribution threshold.
 Specify a value between 0 and 100 (e.g. PC 80 will filter out all values above the 80 percentile)
    - ignore: values to be excluded from stats calcualtion.
-Provided as a list of values in quotes: "-9999 0 1.3"
+Provided as a list of values in quotes: "-9999 0 1.3" This argument is required; if there is no value to ignore, use --ignore ""

   - ncores: the number of core to use.
 For best performances use total cores numbers - 1 (e.g. if you have a 8-cores, use 7).